hahnpv/clockwork-automaton/README.md

 It would also receive i2c heading commands from the Pi (disabled this time around)

-I competed against four other competitors and got third place (out of 5).
+I competed against four other competitors (round robin) and got third place (out of 5).
 I won 2 matches and lost the other two.